Built for Engineers and Developers

 Third-party developers, such as CAD and 3D modeling developers, can use the API to enable their software with all of the sophisticated analysis and design technology of CSI software.
 Developers can create rich and tight two-way links with CSI software, allowing for accurate transfer of models, complete control of execution, and extraction of analysis and design information, all from within their application.

 The CSI API offers direct, fast and efficient access to all of the advanced numerical methods of CSI software.
 It allows direct two-way transfer of information without intermediate files, providing fast throughput for large models.
-Use of the CSI API by third-party developers all but guarantees that their applications will remain compatible with future releases of CSI software, a nontrivial concern to both developer and user.
+Use of the CSI API by third-party developers all but guarantees that their applications will remain compatible with future releases of CSI software, a nontrivial concern for both developers and users.